Eddclectic/revenue_dutch/README.md

 **Daily Revenue**
 * Offer specific discounts and flash sales separately for weekdays and weekends.
-* Run digital ad campaigns specifically scheduled to promote offers on weekdays.
-Send out reminders on these offers.
+* Run digital ad campaigns specifically scheduled to promote offers on weekdays and send out reminders on these offers.
-* Encourage separate loyalty program redemptions or point accumulation on weekdays and weekends shopping.
+* Encourage loyalty program redemptions or point accumulation separately on weekdays and weekends shopping.
-* Use the weekdays to give customers a unique look at the new exciting features of all items on sale.
+* Use the weekdays to give customers a unique look at the new or upcoming exciting features of all items on sale.

 ### LIMITATION
 The given sales data for order year 2024 only captures the first four months of the year, causing a major decline in profits and revenue in that year.